To Live & Dialogue In LA

 * Recorded at the Yale Broadcast Studio

-* Guests include Ron Howard, Michael Douglas, Richard Curtis, the writers behind Top Gun, Dirty Dancing, Cheers, The Sopranos and many more, including Nancy Meyers in her podcast debut
+* Guests include Ron Howard, Michael Douglas, Richard Curtis, the writers/creators behind Top Gun, Dirty Dancing, Cheers, The Sopranos and many more, including Nancy Meyers in her podcast debut

 Press